Rethinking the role of the rational and the sensitive in structuring international relations

 They are relations between human entities, shaped by sensitive and emotional dimensions.

-Reducing these interactions to economic or geopolitical logics creates a gap with intersocial and intercultural realities, an illusion of control through rationality, at the cost of a partial understanding of relational dynamics.
+Reducing these interactions, notably in their more highly institutionalized forms, to economic or geopolitical logics creates a gap with intersocial and intercultural realities.
+This can give the impression of control through rationality, at the expense of a partial understanding of relational dynamics.

 What the philosopher and poet Édouard Glissant describes as the chaos-monde cannot be fully contained within rational frameworks.